Revival: The 2002 - Chapter I

 Below you will find a large gallery of photos, documenting the progress of this 02's Revival thus far.
 We have split these updates into chapters, so here you will see the work done up until the next phase: paint, bodywork, wheels, and the finished product.
 Work has been underway over the last several months to prepare this car for the road, and we are excited to show you what's next.

-Our Revivalist Dustin spent some time trimming away at the car's exterior cosmetics: bumpers and old hardware.
-As you can see, the bumpers needed to be freshened up, and hardware obviously had to be replaced.
+Dustin, a classic specialist at PTech, spent some time trimming away at the car's exterior cosmetics: bumpers and old hardware.
+As you can see, the bumpers needed to be freshened up and the corresponding hardware had to be replaced.
 There were also small areas of fiberglass cracking and damage that we ultimately addressed later on in the process.

 With the bumpers off the car, the exterior was done for the time being.
 Dustin then moved on to the engine bay, where he removed the covers and lines that need to be addressed.
 Many of the rubber lines were age cracked, while the valve cover and intake just looked tired.
 Those will be sent out to be refinished for a brand new look.
 As he worked farther down, he also noted that there was quite a bit of residual staining on the lower end of the motor.
 This meant that a thorough clean up of the undercarriage was added to the list ensure that there were no active leaks.